uulm-mrm/aduulm-stonesoup/README.md

  - Disturb and manipulate ground truth trajectories
  - Disturb and manipulate measurements
  - Obtain self-assessment results to detect disturbances

+Please note that we are still in the process of refactoring and finalizing the code.
+Additional tutorials and corresponding self-assessor implementations will be uploaded shortly.

 ### Disturbance in Transition Model
 <img src="aduulm_scripts/images/disturbance-transition-model.png" width="600">